fjflores/VideoMotionEstimation/README.md

 # README #

-This README file explains how to use the Video motion estimation toolbox.
+This is a fork of the Video motion estimation toolbox created by Mark Dow at University of Oregon.
+The original site where the code was hosted (http://lcni.uoregon.edu/~dow/Geek_software/Video_motion/Video_motion_estimation.html#video_total_motion_estimation) it is not working anymore.
+This toolbox has been previously used in one publication (doi: 10.1016/j.jneumeth.2014.06.002).

 ### Summary ###